Skip to content

 Updated:

-Obsidian is more than just a note-taking app—it’s a powerful tool for organizing your thoughts and ideas.
-In this blog post, I’ll be sharing my personal setup for syncing Obsidian notes between multiple devices (except iPhone) using Git and GitHub.
-Prerequisites: I assume that you can work with basic CLI and are familiar with Git and GitHub.
+Obsidian is more than just a note-taking app — it’s a powerful tool for organizing your thoughts and ideas.
+In this blog post, I’ll be sharing my personal setup for syncing Obsidian notes between multiple devices (except iPhone) using Git/GitHub and Syncthing.

 Table of Contents